conda-incubator/conda-store/docs/contributing.md

    with noarch).
 The `repodata.json` has fields like package name, version, and dependencies.

-You may notice that the channels listed above do not have urls.
+You may notice that the channels listed above do not have a url.
 This is because in general you can add `https://conda.anaconda.org/<channel-name>` to a non-url channel.

-3. Conda then performs a solve to determine the exact version/sha of each package that it will download
+3. Conda then performs a solve to determine the exact version and sha256 of each package that it will download

 4. The specific packages are downloaded